alexcpn/alexcpn.github.io/html/NN/ml/4_backpropogation_chainrule.md

 $$\frac{\partial C}{\partial w_3} = \frac{\partial C}{\partial L_3} \cdot \frac{\partial L_3}{\partial w_3}$$

 Why is this written this way?
-By the chain rule, the derivative of a composition of functions is the product of the derivatives of the functions.
+By the **chain rule**, **the derivative of a composition of functions is the product of the derivatives of the functions**.
 It is thus easy to calculate the gradient of the loss with respect to the weights of each layer.

 Lets calculate the gradient of the loss with respect to the weights of the first layer.